hartsick/tweet-archiver/README.md

 Archives a user's tweets in the same format as the downloadable Twitter archive, and optionally deletes those tweets from timeline.

+Right now, this only updates the tweet CSV.
+To view as a website, you need to update the JSON.
+I haven't tackled that yet, and may just not.

 ## Usage

 Can be run locally or configured to run regularly with e.g. Heroku Scheduler